tommac08/docsv2/sources/formation_settings.md

 ## Formation Components

 The Formation Settings page is where you can add the different components that your formation is comprised of.
 A Formation consists of images and config variables as the base components.
-You can combine these in any way to create an **Application Template**.
-The **Application Template** is deployed to an environment.
+You can combine these in any way to create a **Service**.
+The **Service** is deployed to an environment.

 ### Add Images